"There is evidence of aging long before people are aged"

 Intensity and duration count

-Throughout adulthood, accumulation of cellular senescence and age-related changes can compromise resistance to biological insults and capacity to heal.
+Throughout adulthood, accumulation of cellular senescence and age-related immune changes can compromise resistance to biological insults and capacity to heal.
 Cumulative damaging exposures, a person's 'exposome', depends on both the type and duration of exposure to biological insults.